 Baptism must be administered by the proper authority

 We believe that not just anyone can baptize another individual.
 As Christ administered baptism to His apostles, they in turn laid hands on preachers of the Gospel to continue the Gospel ministry (Matthew 28:18-20, 2 Timothy 2:2 & Titus 1:5).
 This progression continued through the ages.
-We now have churches that have authority to baptize because of the roots, and churches that do not have that same authority due to their corrupt past.
+We now have churches that have authority to baptize because of the roots, and we have churches that do not have that same authority due to their corrupt past.
 Ana-Baptists were persecuted heavily by protestants because they would not accept protestant or Catholic baptism.

 A Scriptural example is found in Acts.
 Paul found men that had not heard the entire Gospel.
 When questioned about their baptism, it was not local church baptism.
 Upon confession of Christ as the resurrected Saviour, they were then Scriptually baptized by Paul (Acts 19:1-5).